-Students are expected to read and, if needed, respond in a timely manner to college emails.
-It is suggested that students check college email daily to avoid missing time-sensitive or important college messages.
-Students may forward college emails to alternate email addresses; however, SPC will not be held responsible for emails forwarded to alternate addresses.
-A student's failure to receive or read official communications sent to the student's assigned email address in a timely manner does not absolve the student from knowing and complying with the content of the official communication.

-The official college email address assigned to students can be revoked if it is determined the student is utilizing it inappropriately.
-College email must not be used to send offensive or disruptive messages nor to display messages that violate state or federal law.
+- Students are expected to read and, if needed, respond in a timely manner to college e-mails.
+It is suggested that students check college e-mail daily to avoid missing time-sensitive or important college messages.
+Students may forward college e-mails to alternate e-mail addresses; however, SPC will not be held responsible for e-mails forwarded to alternate addresses. - A student's failure to receive or read official communications sent to the student's assigned e-mail address in a timely manner does not absolve the student from knowing and complying with the content of the official communication. - The official college e-mail address assigned to students can be revoked if it is determined the student is utilizing it inappropriately.
+College e-mail must not be used to send offensive or disruptive messages nor to display messages that violate state or federal law - Instructors make every attempt to respond to student emails during regular college business hours when faculty are on campus.
+Instructors are not required to answer emails after hours or on weekends. - Students who use email inappropriately to faculty, students, staff or others will be placed on probation for the first offense; dismissed from the program for a second offense.